Bubby Brister: Pittsburgh Steelers

 One of Brister's famous quotes came after a 1991 game between the Houston Oilers and Pittsburgh Steelers.
 Pittsburgh was getting blown out in the game and coach Chuck Noll wanted to pull starter Neil O'Donnell and replace him with Brister to finish the hopeless game.
 Brister replied "I don't mop up for anybody."
 O'Donnell was starting in place of an injured Brister.
-Even though Brister was not forced to enter that late-season loss against Houston, he did supplant the struggling O'Donnell the next week, starting the team's final two games, both wins over Cincinnati and Cleveland.
+Even though Brister was not forced to enter that late-season loss against Houston, he did supplant the struggling O'Donnell the next week, starting the team's final two games and winning against Cincinnati and the Cleveland Browns.

 Brister played for the Steelers for seven years, several of them as the regular starter at quarterback.
 In 1992, new Steelers head coach Bill Cowher chose backup quarterback O'Donnell over Brister, effectively ending his career as a starting player for the Steelers.
 Still Brister played a significant role in the team's 1992 success.
 Brister won two games as a starter for an injured O'Donnell against the Indianapolis Colts and Cleveland Browns.
 In the Cleveland game, the Steelers needed to win to clinch home field advantage throughout the AFC Playoffs and Brister passed for 223 yards, 1 touchdown, and no interceptions, and had a string of 11 consecutive pass completions in one stretch.
 In two other games Brister came off the bench, relieving a struggling O'Donnell after he was hurt and leading fourth-quarter comebacks over the Seattle Seahawks and Detroit Lions.